fncbook/fnc/chapter9/barycentric.md

   enumerator: 9.2.%s
 ---
 (section-globalapprox-barycentric)=

 # The barycentric formula

 The Lagrange formula {eq}`lagrangeinterp` is useful theoretically but not ideal for computation.
-For each new value of $x$, all of the cardinal functions $\ell_k$ must be evaluated at $x$, which requires a product of $n$ terms.
-Thus the total work is $O(n^2)$ for every value of $x$.
+For each new value of $x$, all the cardinal functions $\ell_k$ must be evaluated at $x$, which requires a product of $n$ terms.
+Thus, the total work is $O(n^2)$ for every value of $x$.
 Moreover, the formula is numerically unstable.
 An alternative version of the formula improves on both issues.

 ## Derivation